HarshKapadia2/cli/shell-scripting.md

     -   `-u` True if the user id is set on a file
     -   `-w` True if the file is writable
     -   `-x` True if the file is an executable
+    -   `-L` True if a symlink exists (The actual file being symlinked to may or may not exist.) ([Source](https://stackoverflow.com/questions/5767062/how-to-check-if-a-symlink-exists))

     ```bash
     FILE="text.txt"